Simple $\phi\Lambda$ CDM dynamics: Dynamical analysis on CDM

-We observe that the dynamical field starts from the repellers $R^{mx}_+(0,1)$ and $R^{mx}_-(0,-1)$ and they go towards the attractor $A^{mx}_0(1,0)$.
-The fields also go towards the saddle point $S^{mx}_0(0,0)$, but they turn away before reaching it.
+We observe that the dynamical field starts from the repellers $R_r(0,0)$ and $R_m(0,1)$ and they go towards the attractor $A_v(0,0)$, which is not apparent in this plot, since this is the profile at $v=0$.